 Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventory-management and labeling solutions, including RF and RFID solutions, to the retail and apparel industry.
-Checkpoint operates 20 manufacturing facilities, eleven distribution facilities and three product and software development centres globally.
-The North American operations are supported by two manufacturing facilities, two distribution facility and one development centre in the United States.
+Checkpoint operates 18 manufacturing facilities, 12 distribution facilities and three product and software development centres globally.
+The North American operations are supported by one manufacturing facility, one distribution facility and one development centre in the United States.
 There is also a sales office in Canada.

-In Europe Checkpoint operations are supported by four manufacturing facilities, three in Germany, and one in the Netherlands.
+In Europe, Checkpoint operations are supported by two manufacturing facilities, one in Germany and one in the Netherlands.
 There is a distribution facility in the region.